ahamlinman/xt/README.md

 jyt translates between three common serialized data formats: JSON, YAML, and TOML.

-jyt…
+Among its features, jyt…

 - …tries to be as efficient as possible for every input and output combination, avoiding internal buffers except where necessary for correct output.
-- …autodetects input formats from file extensions, or supports a simple flag to set the input type.
+- …tries to autodetect input formats from file extensions, but can be overridden with a simple flag.
 - …outputs JSON by default for convenient use with [jq][jq].

 _Note: jyt v0.3 is a ground-up rewrite that shares no history with jyt v0.2.